nuxencs/seasonpackarr/docs/design-docs/qbittorrent-import-flow.md

 states, then starts.
 The outcome matches qBittorrent: complete → seeding at `percentDone 1.00`; partial → `percentDone 0.33`, downloading only the missing episodes.

+## Deluge contrast

+Deluge 1.3 and 2 receive the torrent through their version-specific native daemon RPC protocols with `add_paused` and an explicit `download_location`.
+The adapter adds the torrent paused, applies its optional label, then resumes it into Deluge/libtorrent's normal initial check.
+It polls until the torrent is no longer paused, checking, allocating, or moving.
+Docker-backed local tests against Deluge 1.3.15 and 2.1.2 verify that complete packs seed and partial packs account for present bytes before they download missing pieces.
+The tests are environment-gated and are not part of CI.
+The adapter currently requires a v1 or hybrid torrent because seasonpackarr uses the legacy info hash as the daemon torrent ID.